© Stephan Bock | Dreamstime.com

 “There are two main ways to differentiate in people who are having abdominal pain,” explains Wood.
 “First, it’s rare for someone with an allergy to have just abdominal pain.
 Usually, there are other symptoms, such as hives or other rashes, breathing difficulty or anaphylaxis.
 Second, it’s likely that an allergy would cause problems with much smaller doses of dairy than an intolerance.”

 Another important indicator, says Jennifer Kim, MD, a pediatric allergist at Mount Sinai Medical School, is the timing of symptoms.
 “A dairy allergy is generally a more immediate reaction,” she says.
 “Symptoms occur right away or at least within an hour or two of ingestion.
 In lactose intolerance, they can develop over several hours after ingestion.”

 This article originally appeared in Gluten Free & More magazine in 2015.
+It has since been updated.
 The author, Joshua Feblowitz, who has severe milk and nut allergies, is Lead Writer, Pediatric Views, at Boston Children’s Hospital.